Inside the Ford-UAW Transformation

 The book is a revealing study of the underlying values that guided a revolutionary transformation in labor relations at Ford Motor Company.

-Executive Chairman, The Ford Motor Company
+Bill Ford, Executive Chairman, The Ford Motor Company

 This book traces a thirty-year process through which the UAW and Ford have been able to achieve transformational results.
 It demonstrates the power of collective bargaining as an engine for innovation, as well as the importance of the workforce in driving continuous improvement.
 The union, working with management, provides a leading model for how to value work and deliver results.

 Richard Trumka, President, AFL-CIO